jon-jacky/Piety/vt_terminal/keyseq.md

 discards any incomplete sequence, and immediately returns just C_g.
 So the user can type C_g if a program appears hung when reading a command.
 C_g is used as the Cancel command by some programs.

+This module is in the vt_terminal directory (not the editors directory or elsewhere) because here meta keys M-... are key sequences starting with the ASCII escape character.
+Also, here cursor arrow keys are key sequences staring with the ANSI control sequence introducer (csi) esc-[   These are true of VT-style video terminals and emulators but might not be true of other platforms, where they might be represented by keyboard scan codes or something else.

+In the modules in the editors directory, keys (including key sequences) are referred to only by name.
+Their internal structure as sequences of ASCII characters (or something else) is not visible.

 Revised Jun 2023